USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 Intermodule Processing
 ,,,,,,,,,,,,,,,,,,,,,,

 If your module needs to share data through the publisher-consumer mechanism, follow the guidance :ref:`above <pub-cons>`.
 If you want to use the containment hierarchy to orchestrate more complex interactions, you may want to store explicitly typed pointers to the supermodule or certain submodules.
-This should be done in the ``Initialize`` method.
+This should be done in the ``VerifyInput`` method.

 Restart File Support
 ,,,,,,,,,,,,,,,,,,,,